greengrowapps/GGRest/README.md

 ## License

-GGRest is available under the MIT license.
+GGRest is available under the  Apache License Version 2.0.
 See the LICENSE file for more info.